heliomarpm/tslib-template/docs/INDEX-DOCS.md

-`1.create-pr.yml` | Creates or updates a pull request from `develop` to `main` | Push to `develop` `2.deploy-docs.yml` | Deploys documentation and coverage badge | After a successful release `3.release.yml` | Generates changelog, tags, and releases | Push to `main`
+`1.create-pr.yml` | Creates or updates a pull request from `develop` to `main` | Push to `develop` `2.deploy-docs.yml` | Deploys documentation and coverage badge | After a successful release `3.release.yml` | Generates changelog, tags, and releases | Push to `main` `4.publish-npm.yml` | Publishes package to npm | After a successful release

 ---
 ## 🚀 Quick Start